The American Automobile Industry in World War Two

 In March 2022, I photographed this Simplex Manufacturing Company-built Servi-Cycle at the National Museum of World War Two in New Orleans, LA.
 I was surprised to see this as it had not been on display when I previously visited the museum in 2017.
 Also, until I saw this display I was unaware that American paratroopers used this type of vehicle in World War Two.
 Therefore, this was a new discovery for me and was one of several new things I learned on my repeat visit to the Museum.

-This photo is part of the information placard at the National Museum of World War Two with the Servi-Cycle.
+This photo is part of the information from the Servi-Cycle placard at the National Museum of World War Two.
 It shows Chaplain Francis L. Sampson of the 501st Parachute Infantry Regiment on a G-A-1 Servi-Cycle in Holland.
 Note that the G-A-1 does not have the crash guard on it.
 Image added 8-29-2022.

 This photo was taken on September 17, 1944, as these paratroopers and C-47 aircrew wait to load for Operation Market Garden.
 A G-A-1 Servi-Cycle is in the photo.
 Photo added 8-29-2022 courtesy of Alex Schmidt.